 PROUD BEYOND WORDS

 From now on, however, I’m proud beyond words to tell you that I’m moving forward with some financial support from the charity I’ve loved since childhood.
-And while I’m sure the Project will continue to test me in all kinds of unexpected ways, a measure of financial assistance from the RNLI will certainly help smooth those peaks and troughs, enabling the Project to continue riding the glorious wave it’s creating.
+And while I’m sure the Project will continue to test me in all kinds of unexpected ways, a measure of financial assistance from the RNLI will certainly help smooth those (sometime terrifying) peaks and troughs, enabling the Project to continue riding the glorious wave it’s creating.